Overview of Remove Background in Illustrator

 Right-click the forefront picture, then choose to make a clipping mask.

 This has been a guide to the Remove Background In Illustrator.
-Here we discuss the concept of how to remove the background in the Illustrator with step wise explanation.
+Here we discuss the concept of how to remove the background in Illustrator with stepwise explanation.
 You can also go through our other suggested articles to learn more –